Thirsty Merc: 2010: Mousetrap Heart

-Thirsty Merc, May 2011, Queensland.
-From left to right: Karl Robertson, Matt Smith (closest to viewer), Phil Stack (partly obscured), Rai Thistlethwayte.

-On 14 January 2010 Thirsty Merc announced that Carey had left the band and was replaced on guitar by Matt Smith, from afrobeat and reggae band, The Strides.
+On 14 January 2010, Thirsty Merc announced that Carey had left the band and was replaced on guitar by Matt Smith, from afrobeat and reggae band, The Strides.
 Carey wanted to work as a record producer and spend more time with his wife.
 On 18 June 2010 Thirsty Merc released their third album, Mousetrap Heart, which was recorded mostly in Los Angeles with Matt Wallace co-producing, while two tracks were produced in Melbourne with Gravina.
 Bernard Zuel of The Sydney Morning Herald opined that "we buy, or actively avoid, songs that excite a response in us but radio wants songs that fit in, that don't provoke strong responses, that offend the fewest people ... this [album] is a collection of extremely professional, well-considered, carefully targeted songs whose key performance indicators are ticked off one by one in a manner so efficient you suspect band meetings must have an agenda, notes secretary and double-cream biscuits for elevenses".

 The band toured nationally in July 2010 to support the album, while its lead single, the title track, had appeared in May and charted in the Top 30 on the ARIA Singles Chart.
 The second single, "Tommy and Krista", was released in September, which peaked at No. 10 in New Zealand.
 Another single, "All My Life", was featured in the promotional clips for the 2010 AFL grand final.
 Its music video was directed by Adrian Van de Velde and was shot in early October in Bangkok, Thailand.
 The narrative is a 'heroic love' set on a local military base and features Russian model-actress Maria Mazikova, together with 50 Thai army troops, an Iroquois helicopter, and a Chinook helicopter.
 In November Lip Magazines Shannon Andreucci reviewed a live gig, "[they] are certainly no Pixies, Beatles or Sex Pistols.
 They're not breaking any rules or boundaries in the revolutionary world of rock music.
 In fact they are perfectly happy and capable of playing within the parameters of radio friendly and commercially safe pop rock.
 But one thing is for sure; they go the extra mile in giving a charmingly refined and hearty live performance and that in itself should be commended".

-2014: Acoustic Anniversary Album
+2014-2021: Acoustic Anniversary Album, Shifting Gears and Live!

-To mark the 10 year anniversary of their debut album Thirsty Merc, Thirsty Merc released an acoustic collection of their most popular songs.